Happy Valentine’s Day!

 Serves: 8 Start to Finish: 1.5 hrs (incl. cooling/frosting time)

-1 cup full-fat unsweetened Coconut Milk (or other dairy-free milk)
+1 cup coconut milk, unsweetened (or other dairy-free milk)

 Preheat oven to 350 degrees.
 Spray two 8-inch round pans with non-aerosol, all-natural oil spray.
 Dust pans generously with flour.
 Set aside.

-Sift flour, sugar, powdered sugar, cocoa powder, salt, baking powder and 1 teaspoon baking soda into a large bowl.
+Sift flour, sugar, cocoa powder, salt, baking powder and 1 teaspoon of the baking soda into a large bowl.
 Set aside.

 Meanwhile, make the frosting.
 Using a hand mixer or a standing mixer, whip the creamed coconut milk with the water.* Add 1/3 cup powdered sugar.
 Mix.
 Add coconut milk a couple tablespoons at a time, mixing, and adding more as needed.
 Same with sugar.
 I used about 5 tablespoons of coconut milk and an additional 2 tablespoons sugar.
 When desired texture and sweetness is reached, layer frosting with two cakes, splitting the frosting evening between the middle and the top.
 Serve immediately or refrigerate for 10 minutes first.